colinxy/cs32-proj1-test/README.md

 `cd cs32-proj1-test`

-and to execute it, first make it an executable
+and to execute it, first make it executable

 `chmod +x run_test.sh`

 and run it with

 `./run_test.sh`

+If the test output ends with a line,

+`****** All Test Passed ******`

+your code passes the test.
+Be sure to read the error message carefully as it contains useful information for debugging your code.